 Although Spain has endured some economic hardships recently, it is still one of the better countries, especially in Europe, to find English teaching jobs.
 Many unemployed citizens have even decided to invest in English education to enhance their skillsets.
 Due to its magnificent architecture, world-class cuisine, and never-ending nightlife, Spain remains one of the best Spanish-speaking countries to teach English, learn Spanish, and immerse yourself in one of the world’s most addicting cultures.

 If you want to make sure you are successful finding English teaching opportunities in Spain, head to Madrid during the hiring seasons of mid-September into October then again in January after the New Year.
 Other populated cities like Barcelona and Seville provide opportunities for English teachers, but in Spain, Madrid is king.
-It is very common for Americans to teach English under the table on tourist visas, but it is also possible to obtain a student visa by enrolling in Spanish language courses.
+It is very common for Americans to obtain a student visa to teach English by enrolling in Spanish language courses.
 On a student visa, you are able to work 20 teaching hours per week which is a common workload for English teachers.

 3. Costa Rica